BD2KGenomics/toil-scripts/src/toil_scripts/exome_variant_pipeline/README.md

 Type: `toil-exome` to get basic help menu and instructions

-Our software lead prefers installation of python projects into a virtualenv.
+To decrease the chance of versioning conflicts, install toil-scripts into a virtualenv:

 - `virtualenv --system-site-packages ~/toil-scripts`
 - `source ~/toil-scripts/bin/activate`